RicoJia/ricojia.github.io/_posts/2023/2023-10-01-cmake-concepts-options.markdown

 ### Advanced Options

 - `ccache` is a compiler cache that caches previous compilations and detecting if the same compilation needs to be done again.
 It's meant for C/C++ projects.
+    - How it works:
+        1. Caching: Ccache stores the output of compiler runs (object files) in a cache
+        2. Ccache analyzes compilation parameters and source code content to determine if a cached version exists
+        3. When you compile code that has already been compiled **with the same flags and source code**, ccache can retrieve the cached output instead of running the compiler again
+    - Why it's useful:
+        - ccache can help in situations where build systems might not be able to detect identical recompilations, such as when file timestamps are not reliable or when different workspaces are involved,
   - How to use it
+        - ccache supports C, C++, Objective-C, and Objective-C++.
     - Standalone: `ccache gcc -o myprogram myprogram.c`
     - Cmake: